MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Advanced-Lockdown-Features/Unified-Write-Filter.md

 The Unified Write Filter is useful in the following scenarios:
 * Isolating writes to extend the life of storage media
 * Optimizing Application load timing on boot – it can be faster to resume from a HORM file on every boot rather than reloading the system on each boot
-* Resetting systems like Thin Clients in which are used in shared workspaces (e.g. schools, libraries, hotels, etc.) with frequent guests to ensure each guest receives a clean experience
+* Resetting systems like Thin Clients, which are used in shared workspaces (e.g. schools, libraries, hotels, etc.) with frequent guests to ensure each guest receives a clean experience

 ## Install the Unified Write Filter